 Hold it!
 Don’t go anywhere!
 It’s not what you think.
 Please keep reading.
 Enlightenment is sure to follow. 🙂

-I frequently contribute to a Facebook fanpage about Mormon Missionaries.
-About a year ago, I posted a video with this quote from a talk by President Howard W. Hunter: “If a bridge is ever built between Christianity and Islam it must be built by the Mormon Church.”
+I frequently contribute to an LDS Facebook fan page.
+Sometime ago, I posted a video with this quote from a talk by President Howard W. Hunter: “If a bridge is ever built between Christianity and Islam it must be built by the Mormon Church.”

-I then posed this question: “Can Mormons build a bridge between Christianity and Muslims?
+I then posed this question to the members of the fanpage: “Can Mormons build a bridge between Christianity and Muslims?
 Please submit your thoughts here.”

 Now, I want to emphasize that most of the feedback I received was positive.
 However, there were some responses (about 25% of them) that shocked me.
 Here are just a few:

 - “i wont do it.. muslim are evil ppl.”